 - Bring a map and or a GPS device

-- Book campsites/ cabins weeks or months in advance.
+- Book campsites/cabins weeks or months in advance.
 Summer is very busy.

 What to pack for the Laugavegur Trail

-A sturdy 65L backpack with good support is ideal for a solo traveler backpacking via self-drive, while a 25L daypack works great for your own hikes between the huts if you are with a tour company.
+A sturdy 65L backpack with good support is ideal for a solo traveler backpacking via self-drive; while a 25L daypack works great for your own hikes between the huts if you are with a tour company.
 Self-navigators should pack a handheld GPS, just to be safe.

 Your day bag will need to carry spare layers, water, lunch, hot drinks, a first aid kit, swim kit, and a camera or phone.
-If you are not with a tour group you will need to pack all of your food too last the duration of your hike, so leave about 10L of space for that.
+If you are not with a tour group you will need to pack all of your food to last the duration of your hike, so leave about 10L of space for that.

 You will also need a set of walking poles, a head torch, and indoor shoes.

-List of Essentials
+List of Essentials to Pack

-- Broken in, waterproof hiking boots with support around ankles Leather is good.
+- Broken in, waterproof hiking boots with support around ankles.
+Leather is good.